Engineering Business Insurance

 Professional liability insurance

-Professional liability coverage helps pay for legal costs related to the quality of your work, such as a project delay that costs a client money.
+Professional liability helps pay for legal costs related to the quality of your work, such as faulty load calculations that cost a client money.
 It's also called errors and omissions insurance or E&O insurance.

 BEST FOR